leotavares21/leotavares21/README.md

 ### Hi there 👋

+My name is Leonardo Tavares

+I'm a web developer since 2017 and i love make new apps.

+- 🌎 From São Paulo - Brazil
+- 💻 Front-End Developer
+- 🏀 Love basketball

 <!--
 **leotavares21/leotavares21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.